NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 The past has shown that many countries on the planet have very little means to protect their population from climate disasters.
 Most recently, tropical storms and earthquakes (Earthquakes are no consequence of climate-change of course) in Haiti caused [many thousand climate refugees](https://www.theguardian.com/global-development/2021/sep/18/haiti-migrants-us-texas-violence) that are headed to the US border, even though the US under the Biden administration is reluctant to allow any refugee to enter the country.

 Projections show that we have to expect millions of climate refugees from the southern hemisphere pushing into northern countries.
 On Sept.
 13, 2021, the [updated Groundswell report from the Worldbank](https://www.worldbank.org/en/news/press-release/2021/09/13/climate-change-could-force-216-million-people-to-migrate-within-their-own-countries-by-2050) predicts that up to 216 million people across six world regions are forced to move due to climate change within their countries.
-The report states that *By 2050, Sub-Saharan Africa could see as many as 86 million internal climate migrants; East Asia and the Pacific, 49 million; South Asia, 40 million; North Africa, 19 million; Latin America, 17 million; and Eastern Europe and Central Asia, 5 million.*
+The report states that *by 2050, Sub-Saharan Africa could see as many as 86 million internal climate migrants; East Asia and the Pacific, 49 million; South Asia, 40 million; North Africa, 19 million; Latin America, 17 million; and Eastern Europe and Central Asia, 5 million.*

-As a German, I can say that the Syrian Civil war (Surely not caused by climate change) and migration streams caused by socio-economic or military conflicts in other regions which caused [1.5 million](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) refugees in Germany almost tore the German society apart.
+As a German, I can say that the Syrian Civil war (Surely not caused by climate change) and migration streams caused by socio-economic or military conflicts in other regions that caused [1.5 million](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) refugees in Germany almost tore the German society apart.
 As a result, the far right political party AFD emerged and to this day has widespread support in the German society.
 (12.5% and 10% of all Germans voted for them in 2017 and 2021).
 It's relatively safe to say that Germany will not overcome another major refugee movement (major = More than 2 million refugees) without civil-war-like violent outbursts.

 The same applies to many other *rich* European countries.
 Most European societies are very fragile and the relatively high prosperity is standing on thin legs.
-We can already see a fortification of the European coastlines and refugee streams are already used politically by countries such as Turkey (To be fair, Turkey took with [4 million refugees](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) the majority of Syrian migrants and the political pressure against Europe is somewhat understandable in this context).
+We can already see a fortification of the European coastlines and refugee streams are already used politically by countries such as Turkey.
+To be fair, Turkey took with [4 million refugees](https://de.wikipedia.org/wiki/Liste_der_L%C3%A4nder_nach_gefl%C3%BCchteter_Bev%C3%B6lkerung#L%C3%A4nder_nach_Bestand_an_internationalen_Fl%C3%BCchtlingen) the majority of Syrian migrants and the political pressure against Europe is somewhat understandable in this context.

 The question begs to be answered: If the collapse of a relatively small nation such as Syria causes so much trouble in the refugee-absorbing nations such as Turkey and Germany, what will happen if entire geographical regions become gradually more inhabitable?
 Of course this will be a slow and continuous process over the next 50 years, but we can already observe it in certain parts of the world: